Accessible Information Policy & Guidelines

 Trinity College Dublin is committed to a policy of equal opportunity in education, and to ensuring that students and staff have as complete and equitable access to all facets of College life as can reasonably be provided.

-Accessible Information policy addresses the following areas:
+The Trinity Accessible Information Policy addresses the following areas:

-- Print communication
+- Print Communication

-- College web accessibility
+- College Web Accessibility

 - Person to person communication

-- College organised events
+- College Organised Events

-Guidelines on how to create documentation in an accessible format.
+All Trinity publications should be written in clear and jargon free language in accordance with the following Guidelines on how to create documentation in an accessible format.

 - College Strategic Plan